Protein Pancakes with Almond Flour

 Sift together the almond flour and the baking powder.

-In a bowl, pour the egg and milk and mix with the electric whisk.
+In a bowl, pour the egg and milk and mix with the electric whisk

 Add the almond flour with the baking powder and continue to mix until you get a smooth and homogeneous mixture.

-Now you can fill them as you wish: with sugar-free fruit compotes or a ricotta and sweetener cream or even with protein creams.
+Now you can fill them as you wish: with sugar-free fruit compotes or with a ricotta and sweetener cream or even with protein creams.

 Sift together the almond flour and the baking powder.

-Now you can fill them as you wish: with sugar-free fruit compotes or a ricotta and sweetener cream or even with protein creams.
+Now you can fill them as you wish: with sugar-free fruit compotes or with a ricotta and sweetener cream or even with protein creams.

 Protein Pancakes with Almond Flour

-With any type of flour.
+Any type of flour.